20 Mar Eat, Pray, Love… A Tribute to Hidden Tuscany

-Tuscany is by far the most famous Italian region among foreign travelers, still it is mainly identified with Florence, Siena and the Chianti hills.
-There are many hidden treasuries in the Serchio Valley, an area comprised between Pisa and Lucca.
+Tuscany is by far the most famous Italian region among foreign travelers, still it is mainly identified with Florence, Siena, and the Chianti hills.
+There are many hidden treasures in the Serchio Valley, an area comprised between Pisa and Lucca.
 Less glamorous but more authentic, it can make you feel living like a local.

 Pizza con il lardo di Colonnata (pure pork fat!) is one of the most popular at Lo Zenzero, a lovely wine bar in Vecchiano (about 8 km North of Pisa).
 Once you taste it, you won’t be surprised: it is delicious!

 Brigidini are traditional Tuscan biscuits, owing their name and recipe to a nun named Brigida.

 One day, Brigida messed up the batter to make hosts and to avoid wasting the batter the nuns decided to flavor it with anise and other flavors, thus creating a new kind of biscuits.
 We cooked them in the fireplace at Casa Gentili using a very old tool similar to a long pincer with to flat metal dishes at the end where you put small balls of batter.
 The best way to taste Brigidini?
 With a good glass of Vin Santo, the traditional dessert wine!

 Gelato… Ice Cream and granita at Gelateria De Coltelli in Pisa are simply sublime.
 They are handmade following the ancient tradition and recipes, using only local organic seasonal products.
 And the taste is… there are no words to describe it.
 You just have to taste it by yourself.